GeorgOhneH/WerbeSkip/README.md

 # WerbeSkip
-A Webserver to recognize ads on TV
+A Webserver to detect ads on TV

 Build with Machine Learning, Django and Vue